jacekturek/MACHINE_LEARN_LINK_ASSESMENT/README.md

 The marketing criteria for links is based on the PRODUCT / 4P and Marketing 5.0
 - the AI can measure behaviour (human)
 - for the AI it can be rewritten: LINK OK | OTHER
-- this is for teaching the system
+- the values etc. cannot be reflected by AI

 IMPORTANT THINGS TO DO:
 - the tutorial is imporrtant to plan activites (tutorial in other pages / will be mentioned)